Are you thinking of getting into real estate, or maybe you are already into it, but

-As you can see, when we only focus on the commission, realtors come out on rank number one.
+As you can see, realtors come out on the rank number one when we only focus on the commission.

-I would also assume that all the other sales jobs have lower degrees of freedom when it comes to leverage from the list.
+I would also assume that all the other sales jobs have lower degrees of freedom regarding leverage from the list.

-Most of these jobs are embedded in a corporate context where sales reps have to deal with more constraints than a realtor.
+Most of these jobs are in a corporate context where sales reps deal with more constraints than a realtor.

 These constraints could be using only a particular type of marketing, corporate bureaucracy, or inefficient technology.

-If you know people who tried to motivate changes in a large corporation, you will know what I mean.
+You will know what I mean if you know people who tried to motivate changes in a large corporation.

 Is getting Into Real Estate Worth It [Bonus]?

-Provided you either have already good sales and thus communication skills or you are motivated to develop and improve them, it is worth getting into real estate.
+If you already have good sales and thus communication skills or you are motivated to develop and improve them, it is worth getting into real estate.